bcgsc/SSAKE/readme.md

 ### SSAKE does not
 --------------

 1. Take into consideration base quality scores.
-It is up to the user to process the sequence data before clustering with SSAKE.
+It is up to the user to process the sequence data before assembling with SSAKE.
 2. Consider sequence read having any character other than A,C,G,T and will skip these reads entirely while reading the fasta file.

 Note: Python scripts (TQS.py, TQSfastq.py, TQSexport.fq) are provided to help trim poor quality bases off Illumina sequences.
 Refer to TQS.readme and TRIMMING_PAIRED_READS.README included in this distribution (in the ./tools subdirectory) for information on how to run those programs